Brandon Lowe Preview, Player Props: Rays vs. Guardians

-The Tampa Bay Rays, including Brandon Lowe and his .500 slugging percentage over his past 10 games, battle starting pitcher Cal Quantrill and the Cleveland Guardians at Progressive Field, Friday at 7:10 PM ET.
+The Tampa Bay Rays, including Brandon Lowe (.419 on-base percentage in past 10 games, 93 points above season-long percentage), take on starter Logan Allen and the Cleveland Guardians at Progressive Field, Saturday at 6:10 PM ET.

-He had a hitless showing in his previous game (0-for-3) against the Marlins.
+In his last game he had a one-hit performance (1-for-3) against the Guardians.

 Brandon Lowe Game Info & Props vs. the Guardians